 Do Not Track (“DNT”) is a privacy preference that users can set in certain web browsers.
 DNT is a way for users to inform websites and services that they do not want certain information about their webpage visits collected over time and across websites or online services.
 We do not recognize or respond to browser-initiated DNT signals, as the Internet industry is currently still working toward defining exactly what DNT means, what it means to comply with DNT, and a common approach to responding to DNT.

 Your Privacy Choices

-Marketing Opt-Out: You have the right to ask us not to process your personal data for marketing purposes.
-You can exercise your right to prevent such processing by following the unsubscribe instructions included in these emails, or you can contact us at email@example.com.
+Marketing Opt-In: You have the right to control how much "automatic marketing communication" you receive, through subscription opt-in selection.
+You have the right to ask us not to process your personal data for marketing purposes.
+You can exercise your right to prevent such processing by following the unsubscribe instructions included in subscription emails, or you can contact us at firstname.lastname@example.org.
 You will still continue to receive service-related messages concerning products and services you have purchased (unless we have indicated otherwise).